-How Donald Trump's Daring Diplomacy With Kim Jong Un Fell Apart
+Inside the Collapse of Trump’s Korea Policy

 For the North Koreans, Yun said, the “lesson is essentially—this is not just in Singapore, but throughout—that only by dealing with Trump are they going to get what they want.”

-At the press conference, Trump touted North Korea’s claim of having destroyed a nuclear-test site and the country’s promise to dismantle a missile-engine-test site, both cases without outside verification, as major accomplishments.
+At the press conference, Trump touted North Korea’s claim of having destroyed a nuclear-test site and the country’s promise to dismantle a missile-engine-test site, in both cases without outside verification, as major accomplishments.
 On his way home from Singapore, he tweeted that “there is no longer a Nuclear Threat from North Korea.”
 All of this also signaled that Trump was eager to characterize even superficial steps toward denuclearization as significant successes.
 The president’s penchant for hyperbole came at a tender stage, when expectations were still forming.

 Biegun often refers to the brief Singapore joint statement, which remains the only agreement the United States and North Korea have signed in the past two years, as a helpful framework for negotiators.
 But Thae Yong Ho, a former North Korean diplomat and one of the highest-ranking officials to ever defect from the country, recently told me that he thinks the statement was the beginning of the end for Trump’s diplomatic gambit, because it listed the goals of establishing new relations between the two countries and constructing a “peace regime” on the Korean peninsula ahead of Pyongyang’s pledge “to work toward complete denuclearization.”